 When looking into the patent for the GED you can see that it says “Electronic training devices specially adapted for dogs and cats,” and “Electrical animal control or handling.”
 Not only is it inhumane to use shock on animals, but it is also beyond bestial to use it on disabled people.

 The JRC’s claim is that they use this device to help with autistics who are “non-compliant,” “self-harming,” and “defiant.”
 They say that their facility is the last resort for many of their kids.
 Yet, I often wonder if there is ever an understanding of why someone is non-compliant, self-harming, and defiant.
-According to the Austistic Self Advocacy Network, Matthew Israel faced criminal charges and resigned back in 2011 in relation to being accessory-after-the-fact to a crime related to the destruction of surveillance tapes that would’ve shown several teenagers being repeatedly shocked by JRC staff.
+Matthew Israel faced criminal charges and resigned in 2011 as accessory-after-the-fact to a crime related to the destruction of surveillance tapes.
+The tapes show JRC staff administering shocks to several minors.

 FEDERAL COURT ALLOWS USE OF GED